eficode-academy/kubernetes-katas/rolling-updates.md

 ## Introduction

 In this exercise you'll learn about how to update a deployment.
-You'll also learn about how to test resiliency of a deployment.

 ## Subsections

 Rollout strategies